When does the 2024 Iowa caucus end, and when did results for previous election years come in?

 Do we know when 2024 results will come in?

-For smaller precincts, the results may be available within an hour, according to The Des Moines Register, while results in larger precincts are expected to be tallied for the next few hours.
+For smaller precincts, some results were reported within the first hour, while results in larger precincts are expected to be tallied for the next few hours.

 for more features.